NunoSilvaa/Compilers-project/README.md

 In order for the test class to find your implementations for the stages, it uses the file ``config.properties`` that is in root of your repository.
 It has four fields, one for each stage (i.e. ``ParserClass``, ``AnalysisClass``, ``OptimizationClass``, ``BackendClass``), and initially it only has one value, ``pt.up.fe.comp2023.SimpleParser``, associated with the first stage.

 During the development of your compiler you will update this file in order to setup the classes that implement each of the compilation stages.

+## Group Members

+Afonso da Silva Pinto - 202008014 - 33.3%
+Nuno Miguel Lopes da Silva - 202005501 - 33.3%
+Sandra Patricia Linhares Miranda - 202007675 - 33.3%

+Taking into account everything we did, we believe our project should be given a 17.